 The Women Faculty Mentoring Program was established in 1994 in response to the report of the Task Force on Equity, Diversity and Gender issues at the University of Ottawa, Faculty of Medicine.
-The program has provided one-on-one mentoring and coaching as well as a number of educational programs since 1995.
-A Handbook on Faculty Mentoring (Birdi & Goldstein, 1999) was developed and has been used and adapted by departments of various other Faculties.
+At its inception, the program provided one-on-one mentoring and coaching as well as a number of educational programs.
+Since September 2019, the program has been re-structured to include monthly peer and group mentoring.

 The major goals of the Women Faculty Mentoring program are:

-- Handbook on Faculty Mentoring -To receive the document, please send an e-mail to wellness@uOttawa.
+Handbook on Faculty Mentoring -To receive the document, please send an e-mail to edifom@uottawa

 The University of Ottawa does not sponsor, review or monitor the contents of external links on World-Wide Web sites using University facilities; nor does the University endorse the contents of any such links.